Swathi9915/Swathi_excel_p1/README.md

    - Interactive slicers for filtering data dynamically.

 ## 📁 Files Included
-- `Call center dashboard report.xlsx`: The main Excel file with all dashboards and data analysis.
+- `call center excel dashboard.xlsx`: The main Excel file with all dashboards and data analysis.
 - `README.md`: Documentation for this project.

 ## 🛠 Tools Used